- Ph.D., Applied Physics, Delft University of Technology, 1981

-The ultimate goal is to extend the capability of currently available nuclear magnetic resonance (NMR) methods to study the structure, dynamics, and folding of proteins, including those embedded in membranes, as well as static and dynamic interactions between macromolecules.
+The primary goal is to extend the capability of currently available nuclear magnetic resonance (NMR) methods to study the structure, dynamics, folding and misfolding of proteins, as well as static and dynamic interactions between macromolecules.
+A secondary goal is to use these novel technologies to gain insights into the nucleating events of amyloid diseases.

-Our second area of interest is in characterizing long-range intramolecular order by the measurement of dipolar couplings and rotational diffusion anisotropy.
-The methods we are developing address the main shortcoming of conventional NMR methods—the fact that they provide strictly local structural constraints.
+- Characterization of long-range intramolecular order by the measurement of dipolar couplings and rotational diffusion anisotropy.
+Such methods are aimed at addressing the main shortcoming of conventional NMR methods—the fact that they provide strictly local structural constraints.
 These methods will be particularly useful for studying molecular machines with partially flexible hinges, such as found in molecular motors, and allosterically controlled enzymes.

-Our third area of interest is in using fast switching of hydrodynamic pressure to modulate the folding-unfolding equilibrium of proteins and to collect real-time data on the complex process by which proteins can switch their structure.
-This research is of interest to both enhancing our understanding of the all important protein folding process, but also for gaining experimental insights in misfolding, a process that underlies amyloid diseases.
+- Using novel technology that allows fast switching of hydrodynamic pressure inside an NMR sample tube by several kilobars, we can modulate the folding-unfolding equilibrium of proteins and collect real-time data on the complex process by which proteins can switch their structure.
+This research is of interest to both enhancing our understanding of the all-important protein folding process, but also for gaining experimental insights in misfolding, a process that underlies amyloid diseases.

 Applying our Research

-Deeper understanding of macromolecular structures and their dynamic properties will improve our knowledge of how biology works at the molecular level and provide insights into complex diseases, including amyloidosis (such as Alzheimer’s, diabetes, and Parkinson’s), cancer, and many others.
-This will providing opportunities to intervene in such disease processes in a targeted manner.
+Deeper understanding of macromolecular structures and their dynamic properties will improve our knowledge of how biology works at the molecular level and provide insights into complex diseases, including a number of amyloid diseases, incl.
+Alzheimer’s, diabetes, and Parkinson’s disease.
+Work is geared in particular at obtaining an in-depth understanding of the initial nucleating events that lead to oligomer and fibril formation.

 Need for Further Study

 Further technological improvements are needed at all levels, ranging from very fundamental issues such as the relation between chemical shift and local structure, enhanced methods to extract chemical shift and other structural restraints from complex NMR spectra, to the development of computationally sophisticated procedures at the interface between molecular modeling and classical experimental structure determination.
-Together, this will expedite the process and extend its applicability to ever larger and more complex systems.
+Together, this will expedite the process and extend the applicability of NMR spectroscopy to ever larger and more complex systems.

 - Study of protein folding under native conditions by rapidly switching the hydrostatic pressure inside an NMR sample cell.